sn0rkle/DestinyItemTagger/README.md

 ### Perk Scores
 You can give Perks a Score and items will be tagged in DIM as "Keep" if the score of all the perks on an item adds up to be equal to or above the specified Perk Score Level.
 The armour and weapon Perk Scores are item type specific.
 ### Power Level
-You can specify a Power Level and items will be tagged with "Infuse" if they have the same or higher PowerLlevel.
+You can specify a Power Level and items will be tagged with "Infuse" if they have the same or higher PowerLevel.
 You can also choose if you want to include the "Infuse" tag in the export.
 ### Example Rules
 Example perk rule spreadsheets based on common reddit wisdom are included in DestinyItemTagger.zip.